 Skilled Nashville Education Law Attorney Handling Complex Cases Involving Bullying

-Treating clients with dignity, respect and discretion
+Treating clients with dignity, respect, and discretion

 There has been a tremendous amount of discussion in the past few years regarding bullying: what it is, how it affects people, and what should be done to stop it.
-In age where completely anonymity is possible because of the internet, the cruelties of children (and adults) have truly come to light.
+In an age where complete anonymity is possible because of the internet, the cruelties of children (and adults) have truly come to light.

-At the Law Office of Perry A. Craft, PLLC, in Nashville, we can explain not only what Tennessee’s laws are regarding bullying, but how they can affect your child even if he or she is not directly involved in an incident.
+At the Law Office of Perry A. Craft, PLLC in Nashville, we can explain not only what Tennessee’s laws are regarding bullying, but how they can affect your child even if he or she is not directly involved in an incident.
 Attorney Craft’s years of experience as a criminal defense attorney give him a unique perspective into cases like these, allowing him to build innovative strategies designed to protect your children.

 Common types of bullying

 While bullying can take many forms, the most common examples we hear include:

 - Verbal abuse, such as name-calling or teasing